• Bread Machine

 • Make sure to use NEW bread machine yeast as old/stale bread machine yeast will have trouble rising properly.

 • Bread machine yeast loses its potency over time.
 Generally, bread machine yeast lasts for only 3-4 months after you have opened the bottle.
-However, if the yeast is exposed to air & moisture (i.e. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.
+However, if the yeast is exposed to air & moisture (e.g. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.

 • Once you have opened the bottle that contains the bread machine yeast, the yeast will last longer if you store the bottle in the refrigerator or freezer.
 Just make sure the bottle is sealed tight (as yeast will deteriorate quickly if exposed to air, moisture and/or heat).